praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 1. Click the **[!UICONTROL Events Add]** icon.

 1. Add an event by choosing an extension and one of the event types available for that extension, then configure the settings for the event.
 For example, select **[!UICONTROL Core - Window Loaded]**.

 1. Add an action using the Platform Web SDK extension.
 Select **[!UICONTROL Send Event]** from the **[!UICONTROL Action Type]** list, select the desired Instance (Alloy instance configured earlier), and then select a data element to add to the XDM Data block within the Alloy hit.

-1. The rest of the settings can be left as default for this example, so click **[UICONTROL Save]**.
+1. Leave the rest of the settings as default for this example, and click **[UICONTROL Save]**.

 For another example, you might create a rule that sends the data layer to Edge if the user hovers over a specified button.